ibm-research/swifthlm/README.txt

 3. Install
 ===============================================

+    Unpack swifthlm.tgz into /opt/swifthlm
+    Alternatively get it from https://github.com/ibm-research/swifthlm, and
+    store into /opt/swifthlm

+    Then:
+    # cd /opt/swifthlm
     # python setup.py install

 4. Configure
 ===============================================

+4.1.
+Configure SwiftHLM middleware to work with Swift

   a) If Swift is installed from source
     Modify Swift's configuration file /etc/swift/proxy-server.conf to include hlm middleware.